FREQUENTLY ASKED QUESTIONS

 Many things can cause headaches.
 Headaches can be caused by smells, sounds, trauma, high blood pressure, and a whole host of various conditions.
-However, one of the main causes of headaches is spinal misalignments (subluxation) accompanied by muscle tensions from the neck and upper shoulders.
+However, one of the main causes of headaches is abnormal spinal motion in the bones of the neck (subluxation) this can be accompanied by muscle tensions from the neck and upper shoulders.

 These are called a cervicogenic headache.
 Many times, these headaches can be a byproduct of whiplash, neck injury or muscle trauma due to poor prolonged posture or even stress.
 This type of headache can produce soreness and pain in any of the following locations: base of the skull, above the ears, in the temples, or above the eyes.
 People often blame this type of a headache on their sinuses.
 Although one might feel the pain in one or more of these locations, the headache is actually caused by a problem in the neck.

 If we first look at the commonalities between migraines and the most common kind of a headache, cervicogenic headaches, we can then discuss the unique symptoms.
 Men and women alike can experience these types of headaches.
 Both migraines and cervicogenic headache sufferers complain of various symptoms ranging from pain, head throbbing, nausea, phonophobia (sensitivity to sound), and photophobia (sensitivity to light).
 Often the symptoms of cervicogenic headaches are confused with migraine headaches.

 How can we help eliminate or decrease headaches?

 Chiropractic treatment has been shown effective in the treatment of headaches!
 There are numerous research studies that prove that chiropractic care is a safe and effective way to treat both cervicogenic and migraine headaches without drugs.